OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/adx.md

 ---
 title: adx
-description: Discover the purpose and usage of the ADX (Average Directional Index), a Welles Wilder style moving average of the Directional Movement Index.
+description: "Discover the purpose and usage of the ADX (Average Directional Index)," a Welles Wilder style moving average of the Directional Movement Index.
 Learn to interpret the ADX values to determine the strength of a trend.
 keywords: